Skip to main content

 end

 Fixture classes registered from around_test must define only test-scoped fixtures.
-If a class defines suite_fixture, register it from around_suite instead so its cache and cleanup belong to the suite lifecycle.
+If a class defines suite_fixture, register it from around_suite instead so its cache and teardown belong to the suite lifecycle.

-use_fixture and use_matcher are only available inside around_suite or around_test blocks.
-They are not top-level DSL methods.
+use_fixture and use_matcher are only available inside around_suite or around_test blocks. use_helper is only available inside around_test.
+None of them are top-level DSL methods.
+See Helpers for details on helper registration.

 Exit Status